Valley polarization of Landau levels driven by residual strain in the ZrSiS surface band: Results

+To better understand and quantify the valley-splitting seen in Figs. 3 and 4, we anticipate plotting the LL energy data in Fig. 5(a) and (b) as a dispersion curve $E$($k$).
+Constructing a model for the dispersion requires that we make an assumption about the shape of the $k$-space region covered by $S_{\nu} \propto \nu B$ (i.e. the shape of the band's iso-energetic contour), which gives the form of $k$($\nu B$).
+If we assume an isotropic dispersion, a circular LL orbit with area $S_{\nu}$ has a radius

+Having determined $\nu$ for each observed LL, we take the data shown in Fig. 5(b) for valley \textit{a}, and obtain an $E$($k$) plot, which is shown in Fig. 6(a).
+Going through a parallel process to obtain LL energies for valley \textit{b} (see Supplementary Note 5), we plot the corresponding curve in Fig. 6(b).
+This yields a pair of curves that are each approximately linear, and this is in good agreement with the expected dispersion of the surface band near $E_{\mathrm{F}}$, which is seen in the DFT calculations shown in Fig. 1(b) as well as in previous reports \cite{Topp2017,Fu2019}.

+We perform linear fits using $E(k) = E_{a(b)} + \tilde{v}_{a(b)} \tilde{k}$ for valleys $a$ and $b$ respectively.
 Because the iso-energetic contours of the real surface bands are not circular but elliptical, we have specified $\tilde{v}$ as the absolute band velocity on a circular orbit with the same area as the real band contour.
-Likewise, $\tilde{k}_{\nu} = \sqrt{2e \hbar \nu B / \hbar}$ is the radius in momentum space of the equivalent circular orbit.
-Because the LL spectrum is determined only by the area enclosed by the LL orbits, the location of the cones at the zone boundary is unimportant.
+Likewise, $\tilde{k}$ is the radius of the equivalent circular orbit.
+The linear fitting results are shown in Figs. 6(a) and (b).
+We find that $E_{a}$ and $E_{b}$ differ by $\SI{2.5}{meV}$ [c.f.
+Figs. 3(a) and (b)], and the difference between $\tilde{v}_{a}$ and $\tilde{v}_{b}$ is negligible.

+For later reference it is useful to construct a model that allows us to simulate the expected LL spectrum for a linear dispersion, and later to include a parameter to represent the valley splitting.
+We start by considering how the area $S_{\nu} \propto \nu B$ varies with energy, or \textit{vice versa}, which depends on the form of $E$($k$).
+Generally $E_{\mathrm{\nu}}$ scales as $\left( \nu B \right) ^{\alpha}$, with $\alpha = 1$ for a parabolic band, $\alpha = \frac{1}{2}$ for a linear band \cite{Li2009}, and other values for other, more exotic cases \cite{Dietl2008}.
+Adopting $\alpha = \frac{1}{2}$ for reasons given above, and using Eqn.
+6, we have

+where $E_{0}$ is the energy of the bottom of the conical band.
+We do not propose or require that this model represents the overall dispersion of the ZrSiS surface band.
+It does provide a very effective model to understand the LL dispersion in the narrow range of $\pm \SI{20}{meV}$ around $E_{\mathrm{F}}$, as will be shown below.

+Fig. 7(a) displays the surface bands modeled as a set of cones of elliptic cross-section located around the $\overline{\textrm{X}}$ points of the surface Brillouin zone.
+Although it only partially resembles the structure shown in Fig. 1(b), it will be shown below to very accurately capture the key band properties near $E_{\mathrm{F}}$, which are relevant to the observed LL formation.

-In Fig. 6(b) we illustrate the Landau quantization of the surface band cones according to Eq.
-6. Figure 6(c) shows the resulting LL spectrum, as well as a zoom-in view of the energy interval of experimental interest.
+In Fig. 7(b) we illustrate the Landau quantization of the surface band cones according to Eq.
+7. Figure 7(c) shows the simulated LL spectrum, as well as a zoom-in view of the energy interval of observational interest.
 For these plots we adopt realistic values for $E_{0}$ and the band velocity \cite{Fu2019}, and assume the topologically trivial case, and the result very closely resembles the measured spectrum in Fig. 2(a).